aiQA012/CollabCoder/index.md

 1. Mark up the qualitative data individually. (~10 mins).
 2. Discuss the codes you have found, and create a codebook (~10 mins)
 3. Fill up the survey (~3 minutes).
-<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSebibWnAVOJrei6aBWuITGzK0hY9yzxP48eJuy5Vw56RyWiBQ/viewform?embedded=true" width="500" height="300" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>
 4. Answer the following questions (~5 minutes):
 - Can Diffcoder support qualitative coders conduct a collaborative qualitative analysis process?
 - How does Diffcoder compare to currently available tools like Google docs and MaxQDA?
 - Does Diffcoder provide value over just doing collaborative qualitative analysis?
 - How can the design of Diffcoder be improved?

-## 4. Join now!
-You will get SGD$30 via payNow for this study (around 2 hours)!
-The only requirement is that you should be a English native speaker.
-If you are willing to join the experiment, just click the following to sign up!
-Any further questions, please leave a comment in the following survey.
-<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSeT5jnikvtxdXmF9h6Wkxgkrw_BFuR9At6LPMCKydfBeB7xHQ/viewform?embedded=true" width="500" height="300" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>